SMART’s Equity Q&A

 Q: I don’t see racial diversity in my community.
 Why does SMART think this is important statewide?

 A: While you may not think of Oregon as a particularly diverse state, our population continues to grow in size and racial and cultural diversity.
-Census data from 2014 reflects that nearly a quarter of Oregon’s population identifies as nonwhite – nearly 900,000 individuals.
+Census data from 2017 reflects that nearly a quarter of Oregon’s population identifies as nonwhite – that’s over 1 million individuals.
 Among the student population, over one-third of the kids in Oregon public schools – over 200,000 – are nonwhite.
 (Click here to view Oregon Department of Education enrollment reports.)
 Regardless of whether Oregon’s diversity shows up in your community, children and adults alike benefit from being exposed to cultures different from their own, fostering understanding and a respect for different perspectives.
 Our children are members of an increasingly global economy and world, and the extent to which they can learn about and understand people from different backgrounds from their own, the better equipped they’ll be to succeed.

 Q: How is this important to our school partners?